torjussa/sanity-nextjs-kompetanse/README.md

 - Structured content using [Sanity.io](https://www.sanity.io)
 - Global deployment on [Netlify](https://netlify.com)

 ## Quick start

 1. Clone this repository
-2. `npm install` in the project root folder on local
+2. `yarn` in the project root folder on local
-3. `npm run dev` to start the studio and frontend locally
+3. `yarn dev` to start the studio and frontend locally
    - Your studio should be running on [http://localhost:3333](http://localhost:3333)
    - Your frontend should be running on [http://localhost:3000](http://localhost:3000)
-4. `npm run build` to build to production locally
+4. `yarn build` to build to production locally

 ## Deploy changes

 Netlify automatically deploys new changes commited to master on GitHub.
 If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).
+- The studio is deployed at https://sanity-nextjs-kompetanse-studio.netlify.app/desk
+- The webpage is deployed at https://sanity-nextjs-kompetanse.netlify.app/

 ## Stuck?
 Get help